 More than 8 million students in grades six through twelve live in a U.S. wildland/urban interface community with a potential wildfire risk.
 They represent a resource that could be a valuable conduit in bringing wildfire mitigation information into their homes and be participants in actions that can reduce the overall risk.

-On October 15, 2012, a ten-question questionnaire was distributed to 509 middle and high school teachers in areas that had experienced a wildfire during the previous year.
+In October 2012, a ten-question questionnaire was distributed to 509 middle and high school teachers in areas that had experienced a wildfire during the previous year.
 The cities included Bastrop, TX; Larimer County, CO; Conifer, CO; and Colorado Springs, CO.
 Thirty-nine responses were received.

-The questions were developed to gauge the resources teachers used (PDF, 215 KB) following the fire in their community, who they looked to as a resource for wildland fire educational information, if they incorporated wildfire related information into their lesson plans, and the best places for students to receive wildland fire information.
+The questions were developed to gauge the resources teachers used (PDF) following the fire in their community, who they looked to as a resource for wildland fire educational information, if they incorporated wildfire related information into their lesson plans, and the best places for students to receive wildland fire information.